swlaschin/fsharpforfunandprofit.com/_posts/2013-04-12-ten-reasons-not-to-use-a-functional-programming-language.md

 Haha!
 Just kidding!
 Of course I can't be bothered to put null-checking code everywhere.
 I'd never get any real work done.

-But I've only ever had to deal with one bad crash caused by a NPE.
-And the business didn't lose too much money during the few weeks I spent looking for the problem.
+I've never had any serious problems caused by a null.
+Well, OK, one.
+But the business didn't lose too much money during the outage.
+And I know that most of the staff appreciated the unexpected day off.
 So I'm not sure why this is such a [big deal](http://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).

 ## Reason 9: I like to use design patterns everywhere

-I first read about design patterns in the [Design Patterns book](http://www.amazon.com/First-Design-Patterns-Elisabeth-Freeman/dp/0596007124) (for some reason it's referred to as the Gang of Four book, but I'm not sure why), and since then I have been diligent in using them at all times for all problems.
+I first read about design patterns in the [Design Patterns book](http://www.amazon.com/First-Design-Patterns-Elisabeth-Freeman/dp/0596007124) (for some reason it's referred to as the Gang of Four book, but I'm not sure why, since it has a girl on the front), and since then I have been diligent in using them at all times for all problems.
 It certainly makes my code look serious and "enterprise-y", and it impresses my boss.

 But I don't see any mention of patterns in functional design.
 How can you get useful stuff done without Strategy, AbstractFactory, Decorator, Proxy, and so on?